mars0i/bali/doc/ReligiousTransmissionOptions.md

    and by chance can fix on a suboptimal value, so it must be combined with one of the mutation options.

+3. Learn from members of the same masceti, i.e. multi-subak temple group.
+These can include completely isolated subaks, but the big pestneighbor net in the lower left contains several temple groups.

-3. Learn from those connected to the same dam, both upstream and downstream.
+4. Learn from those connected to the same dam, both upstream and downstream.
 I think this is in the subak variable damneighbors.
    Note that there is much less isolation along this network.
 There are two distinct watersheds that are not connected, but within each watershed, there are no isolated nets.

-4. Some (configurable) mixture of the above options.  e.g. mostly with pestneighbors, but globally with a small probability.
+5. Some (configurable) mixture of the above options.  e.g. mostly with pestneighbors, but globally with a small probability.
 Or best from some maximum number of the set in question.